NBA criticisms and controversies: Dallas v Miami

 Without a timeout, the Mavericks were forced to inbound from the basline after Wade hit his second free throw.
 Unable to get off a shot from inside of half court as time expired, the Mavericks lost the game and the series two nights later.
 Game 5 had 38 fouls called against the Mavericks, against only 26 on the Heat.
 The Mavericks shot 25 free throws while the Heat shot 49.
 After Game 5, Cuban was livid; he was quoted by The Miami Herald as screaming at Stern that "[his] league is rigged".
 Cuban denied making the statement, and went on to write:

 Any prudent, rational person can easily see it.
 The games are not rigged.
 That's a complete insult to the players on the court and the incredible amount of effort they put into preparing for and playing the games.
 All 82 regular season and postseason games.
 The NBA couldn't rig the games if it wanted to.
 And it doesn't want to.
 It's that simple.

 Despite his denial, Cuban was fined $250,000 by the league, not for his alleged comments, but for general "acts of misconduct" following the game.

 In Game 5, Wade shot 25 free throws, equaling the entire Mavericks team total.

 In Game 6, suspicions ran even higher as the Heat were awarded 37 free throws compared to the Mavericks' 23.
 Wade shot 21 free throws, nearly matching the Mavericks' team total, including those from a foul called after bumping into Nowitzki, who was standing in Wade's way during the last 10 seconds of play, which cost them the game and allowed the Heat to walk away with their first championship.
-Following the season, Cuban allegedly hired a former FBI agent to investigate the series, before dropping the investigation a life-time ban.
+Following the season, Cuban allegedly hired a former FBI agent to investigate the series, before dropping the investigation.